mkruse83/dp-203_preparation/README.md

 ## Cosmos DB
 	Speed up query with lookup tables
-	Achieve good partitioning with synthetic partition keys
+	Achieve good partitioning with synthetic partition keys Can configure default TTL and override it on item level With Azure Synapse Link:
+		- Can define default TTL for analytical store independently from transactional store
+		- Cannot override TTL on item level
+		- Cannot disable azure synapse link, you have to delete the cosmos db account
+		- Can have non-analytic container in cosmos db account with synapse link
 ## Azure Storage
 	Stores logs in $logs if Storage Analytics is enabled
 ## Spark
 	Load data from everything but data factory
+## Transactional Databases
+	ACID
+		Atomic: All or nothing
+		Consistent: Data is consistent before and after transaction
+		Isolation: Transaction has no effect on other transactions
+		Durability: Once transaction is deemed complete, the system has persisted the new data OLAP (Online Analytics Processing)
+		long running and complex querries by few users
+	OLTP (Online Transaction Processing)
+		short transactions by many users
+	HTAP (Hybrid Transactional and Analytical Processing)
+		hybrid of OLAP and OLTP; azure synapise link is HTAP
+## Patterns
+	Star Pattern
+		Fact Table that is rapidly changing (Hash-Distribution); contains references to dimensions Dimension Table that contain not-so-often-changed values of entities (like email, name); (Replication) Staging Table contains raw data for loading; (Round Robin) Snowflake Pattern
+		Like star pattern, but dimensions are normalized Slowly Changing Dimensions
+		value of an entity sometimes changes (like user email)
+		SCD1: Use "audit"-columns to know when dimension was changed.
+		SCD2: Use new row to have historic data.
+		SCD3: Use new column (instead of new row) to store old value (e.g. CurrentEmail, OldEmail)
+		SCD6: Combination of 1,2 and 3.
+Would store historic data as another column and new data in a new row.
+So "unchanged" fields can be tracked aswell.
+	Data Loading
+		Keep zones in datalake for data of various degrees of "cleanliness"; like bronze for raw, silver for refined and gold for "ready for analytics"
+		Use compression to minimize transfer times and make use of parallel processing When splitting input files, use multiples of your compute nodes so all nodes are used
 # Abbreviations:
 | Abbreviation | Meaning |
 | ------------- | ------------- |